For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly frozen in time.

 1. Tirana – the capital city

-Tirana is one of Europe’s most enigmatic capitals, and one of its most up and coming markets.
-It’s a perfect urban setting for families, singles, retirees, and is Albania’s most LGBTQ-friendly city.
+Tirana is one of Europe’s most enigmatic capitals and one of its most up-and-coming markets.
+It’s a perfect urban setting for families, singles, and retirees and is Albania’s most LGBTQ-friendly city.

-Tirana is not only the heart of Albania’s urban landscape, but also the nation’s social, educational, medical, and economic epicentre.
+Tirana is not only the heart of Albania’s urban landscape but also the nation’s social, educational, medical, and economic epicenter.
 The city can be as fast-paced or as laid-back as you desire.

-Tirana is well-connected and great for travellers.
-Albania’s main international airport lies just on Tirana’s outskirts, and the international bus station is conveniently located near the city centre.
+Tirana is well-connected and great for travelers.
+Albania’s main international airport lies just on Tirana’s outskirts, and the international bus station is conveniently located near the city center.

-Tirana is the best option for families with nearly 10 international schools including Christian, Montessori, German, and French.
+Tirana is the best option for families with nearly ten international schools, including Christian, Montessori, German, and French.

 These institutions carry US or EU accreditations such as the Association of Christian Schools International (ACSI), Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS), Council of International Schools (CoIS), and Quality Schools International (QSI).

 Tirana is also the hub of Albania’s private medical sector.
-Nearly 10 full-service options exist, the largest, American Hospital, is accredited by the American Hospital Association, with 3 Tirana locations.
+Nearly ten full-service options exist, the largest, American Hospital, is accredited by the American Hospital Association, with 3 Tirana locations.

 Tirana has five large shopping malls.
-Tirana East Gate (TEG) offers nearly 200 stores including high-end brands, a Cineplex, food court, restaurants, game zone, and an outdoor children’s area.
+Tirana East Gate (TEG) offers nearly 200 stores, including high-end brands, a Cineplex, a food court, restaurants, a game zone, and an outdoor children’s area.
 City Park Mall has an Expo Center and water park.

 TEG is conveniently located near two of Tirana’s private luxury residential communities, where villas can exceed a million euros.